 IRS Statement and Call to Action

 As settlers on Turtle Island we have a responsibility and duty to educate ourselves about the genocide and the atrocities of Residential Schools, the impacts, and the ongoing colonization of Indigenous People; and to take action now to address this harm.
-This is challenging and necessary work that all non-Indigenous people must do.
+This is necessary work that all non-Indigenous people must do.
 Start with educating yourself, and then advocating with, and fighting for justice for Indigenous Peoples across Turtle Island.

 The TRC Call to Action outlines three calls to action related to media and reconciliation, that while not specifically related to community radio, identify the work that needs to be done within media organizations so that there is more truthful storytelling, there is increased space on media platforms for Indigenous people, and a deeper commitment to equitable hiring practices.